smithgeoffrey/go-coop/pipeline/README.md

 # Pipeline

-### For the App

-Jenkins will orchestrate the Go and Docker builds then handle post-build aspects of testing, publishing and deploying.
+Jenkins orchestrates the Go and Docker builds then handles post-build aspects of testing, publishing and deploying.
 Here's a list of ongoing setup in a Jenkins job I'm running:

     SOURCE CODE MANAGEMENT